FabusLuebbus/MusicalGym/README.md

 - **English (EN-US)**
 - **Brazilian Portuguese (PT-BR)**

 However, **the internationalization architecture is designed for easy expansion** to other languages (German, French, Italian, Spanish, etc.).
-By centralizing strings and using established i18n libraries, future translations can be integrated with minimal refactoring.

 ---